 Use the Dump Viewing Facility PRTDUMP command to specify whether you want formatted VTAM or VSCS control blocks printed in a dump.
 You'll have this option for any GCS- or VMDUMP-generated dump of type GCS or RSCSV2.
 First you receive a prompt asking you if you want your dump printed using the VTAM option.
-If you do not pick the VTAM option, you receive a prompt asking you if you want your if you formatted using the VSCS option.
-If you do not choose either option, only summary information from the dump is printed.
+If you do not pick the VTAM option, you receive a prompt asking you if you want your if you want your formation from the dump is printed.